CO-skill-swap-WORK/.github/profile/README.md

 3. **The Coders' Quest: Finalists:**
    - [Phase 3 Repository](https://github.com/CO-skill-swap-WORK/Phase-3) In the final phase, participants embark on the Coders' Quest.
 This repository holds all the exciting developments and projects by the finalists.

-Feel free to explore each phase's repository to learn more about our journey and progress in the competition. <br><br><br>
+Feel free to explore each phase's repository to learn more about our journey and progress in the competition.

+<br><br>

 ## 🚀 Project: T3awon - Empowering Opportunities for All